Halifax Nova Scotia, Canada Travel Guide

 Walk or cycle to reduce your carbon footprint and discover more.

-Use reusable items; avoid single-use plastics where possible.
+Use reusable items; avoid single-use plastics if you can.

 Stay on marked trails; avoid disturbing wildlife in parks.

 Layering clothing highly recommended for Halifax's changeable weather.
-Pack light but smart, focusing on versatility.
+Pack light yet intelligent, focusing on versatility.
 Essential document copies kept separate from originals.

-Consider packing cubes for efficient organization within your luggage.
+Consider packing cubes for efficient organization in your luggage.